Griffon Corporation: Harvey R. Blau era (1982–2008)

-Although Blau had transformed ISC into a streamlined holding company with three thriving core businesses – plastics, garage doors, and electronics – within a decade, Wall Street hadn't noticed.
-"We're very frustrated that we haven't gotten our story across," Blau stated at the time.
-To raise ISC's profile, Blau moved the company's stock from the American Stock Exchange to the more prestigious New York Stock Exchange in 1994 and changed its name to Griffon Corporation after the mythical half-lion, half-eagle that represented strength through diversity and was known for guarding valuable treasure.
+In 1994, Blau moved the company's stock from the American Stock Exchange to the more prestigious New York Stock Exchange, and changed its name to Griffon Corporation after the mythical half-lion, half-eagle.

 Griffon continued to grow from the mid-1990s through the mid-2000s.
 Sales surpassed the $1 billion mark in 1999 and $1.5 billion mark in 2006.
-Clopay Plastics formed a joint venture named Finotech with German-based Corovin GmbH to manufacture specialty plastic films and laminates in Europe in 1996, taking a 60 percent stake in the new company.
+Clopay Plastics formed a joint venture named Finotech with German-based Corovin GmbH to manufacture specialty plastic films and laminates in Europe in 1996, taking a 60% stake in the new company.
 Finotech provided Clopay Plastics with a platform for further international expansion.
-Clopay purchased Bohme Verpackungsfolien GmbH & Co., a German manufacturer of plastic packaging and specialty films in 1998 and a 60 percent stake in Isofilme Ltda, a Brazilian manufacturer of plastic hygienic and specialty films, in 2002.
+Clopay purchased Bohme Verpackungsfolien GmbH & Co., a German manufacturer of plastic packaging and specialty films in 1998 and a 60% stake in Isofilme Ltda, a Brazilian manufacturer of plastic hygienic and specialty films, in 2002.
 Three years later, Clopay acquired full ownership in Finotech and Isofilme.
 Telephonics won its first contract for more than $100 million in 1997.
 It received $114 million from the British Royal Air Force to supply communications equipment to upgrade Nimrod anti-submarine airplanes.
 However, Telephonics reduced its overall dependence on military contracts and expanded its commercial and nondefense government business.
-Among others, it won a $26 million contract to supply wireless communications equipment for 1,080 New York City Subway cars in 1997.
+It won a $26 million contract to supply wireless communications equipment for 1,080 New York City Subway cars in 1997.

 Griffon's garage door subsidiary expanded in step with the residential housing boom in the United States.
 It added a home installation service for residential building products such as garage doors, manufactured fireplaces, floor coverings, and cabinetry.
 In 1997, Griffon purchased Holmes-Hally Industries for about $35 million.
 Holmes-Hally was a West Coast manufacturer and installer of residential garage doors and related hardware with $80 million in annual sales.
-By 2006, the installation services subsidiary served 17 percent of all new residential housing in the United States.
+By 2006, the installation services subsidiary served 17% of all new residential housing in the United States.